patrcoff/isecapipy/src/planning/REST_API_ref.rst

 Ivanti Security Controls REST API reference sheet.
 ==================================================

-Here, we shall document a simpler reference sheet for the Ivanti API than currently exists within the Ivanti help docs (IMO the API help docs are a little convoluted and not adhering to more modern API documentation standards)
+Here, we shall document a simpler reference sheet for the Ivanti API than currently exists within the Ivanti help docs.

 -----